-The Ohio Department of Higher Educations' Transfer and Articulation Policy established the transfer module, which is a subset or entire set of a college or university's general education program.
-The transfer module consists of 36 to 40 semester hours (or 54 to 60 quarter hours) of courses in the following areas: English, mathematics, arts and humanities, social and behavioral sciences, natural and physical sciences, and interdisciplinary study.
+The Ohio Department of Higher Educations' Transfer and Articulation Policy established the Ohio Transfer 36, which is a subset or entire set of a college or university's general education program.
+The transfer module consists of 36 to 40 semester hours (or 54 to 60 quarter hours) of courses in the following areas: English composition and oral communication; mathematics, statistics, and logic; arts and humanities; social and behavioral sciences; and natural sciences.